RiffleSystems/riffle-website/src/pages/essays/prelude.md

 A user gives the program some instructions, and it executes them, then discards all of the hidden state before returning control to the user.
 In contrast, most apps have some kind of persistent state—often quite a lot—that needs to be maintained and updated as the user takes actions.
 </Aside>
-Especially in data-centric apps, a large part of the complexity of building and modifying the app comes from managing and propagating state.
 In some sense, state management is the main thing that <em>makes an app an app</em>, and distinguishes app development from related tasks like data visualization.
-If you think of an app like iTunes, most of what it's doing for you over, say, a command line music player is display a bunch of dynamic state and provide tools for editing it.
+Most of what iTunes does is display a bunch of dynamic state and provide tools for editing it.
 What song is playing, and what's in the queue?
 What songs are in this playlist, and in what order?
-There's a good chance that your own favourite GUI app--a slide editor, an exercise tracker, a note taking tool--has this same structure.
+There's a good chance that your own favourite GUI app--a slide editor, an exercise tracker, a note taking tool--has the same basic structure.
 </p>

 We've found that state managment tends to be a colossal pain.